Refine your search

 Non-degree students who can join the Student Union

-As a rule, students completing non-degree studies (e.g. training for a specialization in medicine, flexible study right) cannot join the Student Union.
-However, the Student Union may choose to accept non-degree students as its members with an official decision.
-The Student Union of the University of Eastern Finland has decided to allow the following student groups as its members, and students in these groups may join the student union if they so choose:
+As a rule, if you are completing non-degree studies (e.g., training for a specialisation in medicine, flexible study right), you cannot join the Student Union.
+However, the Student Union may choose to accept non-degree students as members with an official decision.

-• certificate program for special education teachers
+• certificate programme for special education teachers

 • qualification studies for career counsellors

-If you wish to join the Student Union, please contact the Student and Learning Services’ customer service (contact information at the bottom of the page) for payment instructions.
+If you wish to join the Student Union, contact the Student and Learning Services’ customer service (contact information at the bottom of the page) for payment instructions.

 Voluntary fees

 Sykettä sports services (opens in a new tab) are at your disposal after paying the sports fee at the ISYY office or on the SYKETTÄ webpage.
+NOTE!
+Not available to alumni study right students!

 If you would like to support the development activities of the National Union of University Students in Finland (SYL) (opens in a new tab), you can do this by transferring a sum of your choice to SYL’s fundraising account.